-Join Tim Grey for an in-depth discussion in this video Adding a shadow, part of Creating Composites in Photoshop.
+Join Tim Grey for an in-depth discussion in this video Adding a shadow, part of Photoshop: Creating Composites (2012).

 Okay.
 I'm not going to pretend that this is a …realistic composite image.
 It's a very fun image and I had a lot of …fun playing around with it but, it's far from realistic. …You're simply not going to find an oyster catcher walking across the roadway in the …middle of the Alps and of course if you did, it would not be this tiny little …oyster catcher compared to the size of the road here. …But just because you're creating a composite image, doesn't mean it has to …be realistic, you can have fun with composite images as well and when you're …blending an object into a new surrounding, sometimes you might want to …add a shadow in order to produce a more realistis result.…